Robinyo/serendipity/docs/get-started/02-environment.md

 # Environment

+## macOS

 To get started, you need to set up your development environment.

 What you need:
 * git
 * NVM
 * Node and npm
 * Java JDK 25 or later
 * Maven 3.9.12 or later
+* mkcert

+You also need to:
+* Update your `/etc/hosts` file

-Of course, an editor is also required, we recommend IntelliJ IDEA.
+An editor is also required, we recommend IntelliJ IDEA.

-## macOS

 ### Homebrew